Browse Categories

 SHRINKAGE

 All latex has a tendency to shrink.
-Latex #80, however, because of its high solids content, shrinks very little.
+HX-80, however, because of its high solids content, shrinks very little.
 When making your model, an allowance for shrinkage should be made.

 STORAGE